Undistraction/rhythm/README.md

 @include rhythm-establish();
 ```

 This will render a selector targeting the `html` element which will set the desired `font-size` and `line-height`.
-You can pass `font-size` and `line-height` in to this mixin if you don't want

 Your most used mixin will be `rhythm` itself.
 Pass it in a font-size and it will output the `font-size` and a `line-height` set to the necessary number of lines to accommodate the `font-size`: